daigotanaka/daigotanaka.github.io/marathon-and-parenting.md

 very excited about the offline consumer behavioral data ingested through our services.
 But we merely had the first version of the software and we didn't have much customers and data yet.
 So, I worked hard with my fellow engineers to build the best product.
-Years later, our services are installed in more than 10 thousand local restaurants and retails stores in 50 states.
+Years later, our services are installed in more than 10,000 local restaurants and retails stores in 50 states, serving tens of millions of people.
 We have data.

-It took the last 2 years of preparation.
+It took me full 2 years of preparation.
 Coffee chat with CTO on our data science and analytics vision.
 Dusting off the statistical knowledge and research methods out of the back of my brain since the college and PhD.
 Doing pet projects on Natural Language Processing and prediction problems.
 Building